A Spiritual Successor…Again

 This criticism apparently hit home at Gas Powered Games because Supreme Commander 2 is a much tighter, more focused, and more modern game.
 But has this translated into a better game, or are the old, nagging flaws still there?

-Gameplay - Single Player
+Gameplay - Single Player (2 out of 5)

 I’ve read in various places that somewhere between 60 and 80 percent of people who buy strategy games only play single player.
 I can understand why.
 Strategy gamers are kind of scary, and multiplayer can be a nasty experience for new players.

 If you’re the kind of player who prefers single player, you’ll be disappointed by what Supreme Commander 2 has to offer for two reasons.
 First, the campaign is incredibly bland.
 It isn’t terrible, mostly because Gas Powered Games is reasonably good at nailing down the mechanics of single-player levels.
 However, the story is cheesier than pizza and not even as memorable, leaving you to wonder why you should care about progressing to the next level.